pauleveritt/pauleveritt.github.io/src/productive/running/list_of_todos/index.rst

 List of Todos
 =============

-We aren't really really using any data yet.
+We aren't really using any data yet.
 Let's make a small step in that direction.
 Along the way, we'll see other PyCharm ways to execute
 code: the Python Console and the Terminal tool.